contiamo/operational-scripts/README.md

 ## Getting Started

 - `npm install @operational/scripts -D`
+- `npx operational-scripts install`

 Running this command will:

-- Replace any scaffolding: TypeScript configuration (`tsconfig.json`), `tslint.json` and `.prettierrc` in your current project with our recommendations.
+- Replace any scaffolding: TypeScript configuration (`tsconfig.json`), `.eslintrc.json` and `.prettierrc` in your current project with our recommendations.

 * Install a precommit hook that, before commit:
   - Adds a table of contents to Markdown